 Paxos and Antipaxos islands are only a two hour boat ride from Corfu.
 There are no airports on either island so the easiest way to reach them is by boat from Corfu.
-The islands a pristine and have beaches that are only accessible by boat.
+The islands a pristine as they are not overrun with tourists.
+In fact, no one lives on the island of Antipaxos.
+Nothing beats visiting a beach that is only accessible by boat.

 Last but not least, our favorite thing to do on any Greek island...eat!
-You can expect to find traditional Greeek dishes that you would find on any Greek island, like fresh octopus.
+You can expect to find traditional Greek dishes that you would find on any Greek island, like fresh octopus, suvlaki and Greek salads.
 Corfu also has some dishes exclusive to the island.
 Try Sofrito, a traditional Corfiot dish of beef cooked is garlic and wine sauce.

 One of our favorite things to do is to chat with locals about where to eat.
 Restaurants in tourist areas may be convenient but are often times more expensive and not as authentic.
 One our last night we decided to grab a cab and ask the driver to take us to his favorite restaurant.
 A bold move I know, but absolutely worth it.
 We drove for about 20 minutes up into the hills above Messonghi and ended up at Archontiko.
 A stunning restaurant with panoramic views of the sea below.